silviu55/ml-understanding/README.md

 From chapter 2 - <a href="../master/Bike Sharing Regression.ipynb">Bike Sharing Regression</a>

 From chapter 3 - <a href="../master/Epileptic Seizure Classification.ipynb">Epileptic Seizure Classification</a>

+From chapter 5 - <a href="../master/Arcene Cancer Classification.ipynb">Arcene Cancer Classification using SVM</a>